How to bring back classic context menu on Windows 11

 • You can also open Command Prompt (admin) and run the “reg add “HKCU\Software\Classes\CLSID\{86ca1aa0-34aa-4e8b-a509-50c905bae2a2}\InprocServer32″ /f /ve” command.

-In this guide, I will teach you the steps to get the context menu with all the legacy options on Windows 11.
+In this guide, you’ll learn how to disable the modern context menu and restore the classic right-click menu with all legacy options on Windows 11.

-Restore classic right-click context menu on Windows 11 from Registry
+Restore classic right-click menu on Windows 11 from Registry

-To bring back the classic context menu on Windows 11, use these steps:
+To bring back the classic context menu on Windows 11, follow these steps:

 1. Open Start on Windows 11.